kjy/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

+CRUD (new learnings will be update and delete)

-Using data from a public API
+Using data from a public API   https://rapidapi.com/blog/access-global-weather-data-with-these-weather-apis/

 Setting up a push notification